Clan Stirling: 18th century and Jacobite risings

 During both the Jacobite rising of 1715 and the Jacobite rising of 1745 the Stirling Lairds of Keir fought for the Stuarts.
 James Stirling of Keir was tried for high treason after the "Gathering of Brig o' Turk" in support of James Stuart's abortive invasion of 1708, but acquitted.
 His estates were forfeited for his part in the rising of 1715 but they were later restored.

 Walter Stirling of Faskine served in the Royal Navy and was appointed commander-in-chief of the fleet by George III of Great Britain.
 The Stirling of Faksine branch of the clan claimed descent from a nephew of William the Lion but they were in fact a collateral branch of the Stirlings of Cadder.

 James Stirling of Drumpellier fought in the war against America in 1812 and was later made Governor of Western Australia.

 Modern history

 The Stirling family's historic connection with Dumbarton Castle continued into the twentieth century when in 1927 Sir George Stirling of Glorat was appointed keeper of the castle.
 Stirling of Garden was Lord Lieutenant of Stirling and Falkirk (until 2005).

-Sir David Stirling of the Stirling of Keir branch of the clan was the founder of the British special forces regiment, the Special Air Service during World War II, alongside his brother Bill Stirling of Kier.
+Sir David Stirling of the Stirling of Keir branch of the clan was the founder of the British special forces regiment, the Special Air Service during World War II, alongside his brother Bill Stirling of Keir.